kurval/kurval.github.io/project6.md

 ### Colors

-I used the folowing color scale according to altitude:
+I used the following color scale according to altitude:

 ![color_scale](/images/COLORS.png)